SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 ### Notes on Results
 - At this point in testing only one model was used; results may differ on bigger models, and more testing needs to be done.
 - We didn't yet have a chance to test all methods, specifically the DE-COP method looks very promising but requires a lot of compute.
+However, when we tested with the mistral model on booktection it was able to beat ours, it remains to be seen whether this holds across datasets.

 ## Alternate Methods
 ### DE-COP